photo of the Maya Train

 Route of the Maya Train

-There will be 20 stations and 14 stops along the route.
+There are 20 stations and 14 stops along the route.

 map of the route showing stations for the Maya Train